async-profiler/async-profiler/README.md

 This indicates that the hottest method was `Primes.isPrime`, and the hottest call stack leading to it comes from `Primes.primesThread`.

-## Generating Flame Graphs
+## Flame Graph visualization

-To generate flame graphs or other visualizations from the collected profiling information, you will need to dump the raw collected traces to a file and then post-process it.
-The following example uses Brendan Gregg's [FlameGraph](https://github.com/BrendanGregg/FlameGraph) scripts, but a similar solution can be tailored to other visualization tools.
+async-profiler provides out-of-the-box [Flame Graph](https://github.com/BrendanGregg/FlameGraph) support.
+Specify `-o svg` argument to dump profiling results as an interactive SVG immediately viewable in all mainstream browsers.
+Also, SVG output format will be chosen automatically if the target filename ends with `.svg`.

 ```
 $ jps
 9234 Jps
 8983 Computey
-$ ./profiler.sh -d 30 -o collapsed -f /tmp/collapsed.txt 8983
+$ ./profiler.sh -d 30 -f /tmp/flamegraph.svg 8983
-$ FlameGraph/flamegraph.pl --colors=java /tmp/collapsed.txt > /tmp/flamegraph.svg
 ```

 ## Profiler Options